ZinoChan/alx-low_level_programming/notes/README.md

 # Alx-low_level_programming notes :notebook:

-this directory contains notes about C programming language I made will studying in the ALX SE program.
+this directory contains notes about C programming language I made while studying at the ALX SE program.

 ## Table of Contents 📜